-Situated on the 300 remaining acres of the original home place are five outbuildings and formal gardens.
-The gardens have undergone major renovation.
-Visitors may stroll through three terraces of flowers and vegetables, as well as the shrubs and trees in the grove.
+Five outbuildings and formal gardens are situated on the 300 remaining acres of the original home place.
+The gardens have undergone a major renovation.
+Visitors may stroll through three terraces of flowers and vegetables and the shrubs and trees in the grove.
 Looking east from the north lawn of the mansion, one can see across the Scioto River Valley to the Logan Range.
-This view was the inspiration for the Great Seal of the State of Ohio.
+This view inspired the Great Seal of the State of Ohio.

 Blue Rock Station in Philo, Ohio: This 38-acre sustainability project is home to Ohio’s first “Earthship”, a unique 2200 sq. ft. “living” home, built from used auto tires, cans, bottles, and strawbales.
 Farm buildings incorporate time-honored building techniques such as thermal mass (using the earth to help heat the house), passive solar (the sun’s rays), and adobe construction (using mud and straw) to create a comfortable and attractive place to live.
 In addition, visitors can take a tour of the buildings, sign up for a workshop, walk with the llamas (trekking) or enjoy high tea in a peaceful setting.
 Tour themes include sustainable agriculture practices, cooking with the sun, and alternative building techniques.
 Call for hours or to set up a tour.
 Blue Rock Station is located just 20 minutes south of I-70 Zanesville.

-Admission to the Century Village Museum is $6/adult, $4/child ages 6-12 and free for children under 6.
+Admission to the Century Village Museum is approximately $10/adult, $5/child ages 6-16, and free for children under 6.